Cozy Peach Kitchen

 Caesar dressing ingredients in blender before blending.

-After soaking, drain off the soaking liquid and add the cashews to a blender with the remaining ingredients.
+After soaking the cashews, drain off the liquid and add the cashews to a blender with the remaining ingredients.
 Blend until smooth.
-This will take 1-2 minutes, depending on the blender strength.
+This will take 1-2 minutes, depending on the blender's strength.

-Add additional water to thin the dressing.
+Add additional water or lemon juice to thin the cashew dressing.
 Taste for seasonings, adjusting for salt (Worcestershire sauce, salt) and tang (lemon juice, mustard).

 Caesar dressing in a pink blender.